-Design for Change with Flexible AGV Solutions
+Design for Change with Flexible AGV and AMR Solutions

 When building an automation project, design for change.
 Assume that adjustments will need to be made over time in order to adapt to different variables.
-Select an automation solution that allows for changes to be made with little effort while also providing the ability to redeploy vehicles to different tasks and shifts.
+Select an automation solution that allows for changes to be made with little effort while also providing the ability to redeploy robots to different tasks and shifts.

 Traditional automated guided vehicles (AGVs) navigate based on built-in physical infrastructure.
 These vehicles follow wires or magnetic tape embedded in the floor or by using lasers and reflectors placed throughout the facility.
 In order to make changes, the infrastructure would need to be removed and rebuilt, costing extended production downtime and additional spend.
 By choosing an infrastructure-free solution, the reliance of such substructures is eliminated, which provides the flexibility to easily make changes.

-Whether you are adapting to unexpected disruptions, planning for seasonal peak periods, redeploying vehicles to different shifts, or scaling to accommodate for growth, ensure that the automation solution is flexible.
+Whether you are adapting to unexpected disruptions, planning for seasonal peak periods, redeploying robots to different shifts, or scaling to accommodate for growth, ensure that the automation solution is flexible.
 However, creating a completely agile operation goes beyond the hardware — data is the key to effective agility.

-AGV Data Visibility is Essential for Success
+AGV and AMR Data Visibility is Essential for Success

 As automation technologies continue to become more common and accepted across manufacturing, distribution, and logistics facilities, it becomes even more critical to have a holistic, data-driven understanding of the facility in order to continue improving, adapting, and achieving a strong ROI.
 Unfortunately, supply chain visibility is a common pain point for many companies.
 Most companies feel like they don’t have a good understanding of their data, either getting flooded with too much information which creates analysis paralysis or having a lack of visibility all together.

-Automation solutions can help provide visibility into entire facilities, tracking activity and utilization of the vehicles.
+Automation solutions can help provide visibility into entire facilities, tracking activity and utilization of the robots.
 However, the quantity and complexity of the information gathered isn’t the moral of the data story – rather, it’s the depth of understanding of the data that matters.